Natural Fishing Bait, The Most Effective Choice

 The Challenge of Using Artificial Baits and Lures

-artificial baits or lures, made to imitate prey or prey characteristics such as color, flash, or shape, that fish find attractive.
+Some anglers prefer to use artificial baits or lures, made to imitate prey or prey characteristics such as color, flash, or shape, that fish find attractive.
 A quick look down the aisle at your local tackle shop will tell you that artificial baits come in a bewildering array of styles, shapes, strategies, and colors, ranging from massive, shiny silver spoon-like devices trolled for big lake fish to wispy dry flies, tiny bundles of feathers and fur delicately cast to flighty trout.

 Seasoned anglers usually carry more than one kind of lure and try to cover all three zones of the water column: surface, subsurface and bottom.
 Specific lures for each zone and species enables you to get attractive baits to the fish regardless where it is holding.
 There are hundreds of different types of artificial lures, but most fall into one of seven basic categories: crank baits, plugs, poppers, spoons, jigs, spinners, and flies.